pili-engineering/pili-sdk-php/README.md

     $streamId        = $stream['id'];      // required
     $publishKey      = '0de4308acc48056a'; // optional, a secret key for signing the <publishToken>
     $publishSecurity = NULL;               // optional, can be "dynamic" or "static", default is "dynamic"
-    $disabled        = NULL;               // optional, cab be "true" of "false"
+    $disabled        = NULL;               // optional, can be "true" of "false"

     $stream = $pili->setStream($streamId, $publishKey, $publishSecurity, $disabled); # => Array